kigawas/essai/README.md

 git submodule update
 ```

-Before running this web application, you should set a environment variable like: `export CORENLP_URL=http:x.y.z:port` or it will just use `localhost:9000`.
+Before running this web application, you should set a environment variable like: `export CORENLP_URL=http://x.y.z:port`(e.g. http://corenlp.run, this is Stanford's official CoreNLP demo) or it will just use `localhost:9000`.

 Let's check if the scorer works well:
 ```
-cd app
-python scoring.py
+python app/scoring.py
 ```
+If any error occurs, check the instruction before.

 #### Run a server